 The most common risk factor to its development is prolonged exposure of the teeth to sugary fluids, such as when leaving your kid’s baby bottle in his/her mouth while he/she sleeps or when using a training cup.

 The sugary fluids in the bottle or cup pool around the teeth, causing decay.
-This is why ECC is otherwise known as baby bottle Tooth Pain San Marcos decay.
-Another factor than has a huge impact on your kid’s teeth is diet.
+This is why ECC is otherwise known as baby bottle tooth decay.
+Another factor that has a huge impact on your kid’s teeth is diet.

 What to Expect